stbodurov/shoply/README.md

   width: 30%;">

 <p><b>Shop.ly</b> is a community driven marketplace made for both buyers and merchants. <br />
-All you need to start shopping is to sign up.
+All you need to start shopping and selling is to sign up.</p>
-If you want to sell, you can upgrade your account at any time.</p>

 ## Technological Stack